Kingxukai/linux/Documentation/driver-api/media/mc-core.rst

 A pad is a connection endpoint through which an entity can interact with other entities.
-Data (not restricted to video) produced by an entity flows from the entity's output to one or more entity inputs.
+Data (not restricted to video) produced by an entity flows from the woke entity's output to one or more entity inputs.
 Pads should not be confused with physical pins at chip boundaries.

-A link is a point-to-point oriented connection between two pads, either on the same entity or on different entities.
+A link is a point-to-point oriented connection between two pads, either on the woke same entity or on different entities.
 Data flows from a source pad to a sink pad.

 Media device